z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

    destination ToR.
 8. dmac table just updates ethernet destination address based on next hop.
 9. An apply block that has the following logic:
-  * If the packet has hula header
+  * If the packet has a HULA header
     * In forward path (`hdr.hula.dir==0`):
       * Apply `hula_fwd` table to check if it is the destination ToR or not
       * If this switch is the destination ToR (`hula_dst` action ran and